What is cutaneous squamous cell carcinoma?

 - Radiotherapy should be administered, with or without chemotherapy, in cases where surgery is unsuccessful or unfeasible.
 Radiotherapy may also be used as palliative treatment to limit tumour growth into adjacent areas, provide pain relief, and stop any haemorrhaging.

-- There is no established chemotherapy regimen for cutaneous SCCs.
-Stage IV (metastatic) cutaneous SCCs have shown remission in response to chemotherapy; however, evidence is limited and the remission is often only observed for a short period of time.
+- There is no established chemotherapy regimen for cutaneous SCC.
+Stage IV (metastatic) cutaneous SCC has shown remission in response to chemotherapy; however, the evidence is limited and the remission is often only observed for a short period of time.

 - EGFR inhibitors may be considered following the failure of chemotherapy, but there is mixed evidence of their effectiveness.